BANDON, Ore.—"The courses are amazing. They're like nothing I've ever played before."

 And yet that's the rub.
 In most cases, these links courses, quite literally, like nothing they've ever played before, adding a variable that will make the next few days of match-play competition particular intriguing.

-How to you adjust to a style of play with which you're not familiar and when a national championship is on the line?
+How to you adjust to a style of play with which you're not familiar … and when a national championship is on the line?
+Needless to say, the man and woman holding their respective winner's trophy come Saturday afternoon will have discovered this secret before the week is over.

 "I'm used to summer golf, you know point and shoot at soft greens.
 This plays so differently," joked recent LSU graduate John Peterson, the 2011 NCAA champion who has remained an amateur this summer in hopes of securing a spot on the U.S. Walker Cup team that competes in September.
 "There are so many different ways to get the ball close to the hole."